alya/zulip/help/support-zulip-project.md

 {!supporting-zulip-motivation.md!}

 The Zulip community (which includes you!) is a huge part of what makes Zulip successful.
-If you appreciate Zulip, there are many different ways you can support the project.
+If you appreciate Zulip, there are many ways you can support the project.
 Some of these will only take a few minutes of your time, but still make a big difference.